Country:

 (aa) the proof of possession of Aadhaar number where offline verification can be carried out; or

-(ab) the proof of possession of Aadhaar number where offline verification cannot be carried out or any OVD[officially valid document] or the equivalent e-document thereof containing the details of their identity and address; or
+(ab) the proof of possession of Aadhaar number where offline verification cannot be carried out or any OVD [officially valid document]

 (ac) the KYC Identifier with an explicit consent to download records from CKYCR; and